 Who is at risk of blood clots?

 The risk of blood clotting is a bigger concern for some women.
 Overall, the risk is quite low in women using the patch, Dr. Patterson says.
-(As she points out, the risk of blood clots is much greater in pregnant women than it is in women using the patch to prevent pregnancy.)
+(As she points out, the risk of blood clots is much greater in pregnant people than it is in those using the patch to prevent pregnancy.)

 However, the patch does have a slightly higher risk of clots compared to the pill.
 For that reason, avoid it if you: